Government Shutdown Resources

 What is the impact on U.S. military personnel and federal law enforcement?

 All active-duty and Guard and Reservists on active-duty orders are excepted and, therefore, are required to work without pay.
-On-base non-acute health care will cease, although off-base care provided through Tricare will not be affected.
-On-base childcare will be open on a case-by-case basis.
-Federal law enforcement will also be required to work without pay for the duration of a shutdown.
-Most civilian employees working at military installations like Picatinny can expect to be furloughed.
+However, all active-duty members and National Guard and Reserve members received a paycheck on October 15.
+On-base non-acute health care has ceased, although off-base care provided through Tricare is not affected.
+On-base childcare remains open on a case-by-case basis.
+Federal law enforcement are also currently required to work without pay for the duration of a shutdown.
+Federal law enforcement employees are expected to receive a paycheck by Oct.
+22 that covers shutdown days already worked without pay, their overtime, and their next pay period.
+Most civilian employees working at military installations were furloughed.

 Will military and federal retiree benefits be suspended?